carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 discard any reads that do not have at least 25 bases remaining after this trimming step.
 This command will take a few minutes to run.

-We unzipped one of our files before to work with it, let's compress the pair of files corresponding to the sample `JP4D` again before we run Trimmomatic.
+Before, we unzipped one of our files to work with it, let's compress the file corresponding to the sample `JP4D` again before we run Trimmomatic.
 ~~~
-gzip JP4D_R*
+gzip JP4D_R1.fastq
 ~~~
 {: .bash}

 ~~~
 $ trimmomatic PE JP4D_R1.fastq.gz JP4D_R2.fastq.gz \
       JP4D_R1.trim.fastq.gz  JP4D_R1un.trim.fastq.gz \